Scientific programme | Association of Anaesthetists

 (08:30 - 08:50) Acculturation and social connections for International Medical Graduates

-Prof Mo Al Haddad, Glasgow
+Prof Mo Al Haddad, Consultant, Glasgow Royal Infirmary

 (08:50 - 09:10) Inequalities - regional blocks

-Dr Naomi Freeman, Edinburgh
+Dr Naomi Freeman, Consultant, Royal Infirmary of Edinburgh

 (09:10 - 09:30) Sexism in the workplace